venkatamamidibathula/SQL/interviewquestions.md

 25. Display top 5 salaries in departnumber 20?
 26. Employees who report to same manager?
 27. How many employees report to each manager?
+28. How does joins work?
+    They are actually cartesian product of two tables joined using a common column.
+A table with students applying to many colleges if u join them using sid you get 16x20=320 records back.